Mardi Gras in the United States: Tulsa

 In 2010, Tulsa began holding an annual Mardi Gras parade through its downtown Blue Dome District.

 Oregon

 Portland

 In 2010, a group of Louisiana expatriates and friends founded the Mysti Krewe of Nimbus Mysti Krewe of Nimbus to bring Mardi Gras and Louisiana culture to the Pacific Northwest and Portland in particular.
 Lacking in any formal Mardi Gras festivities, the Krewe held the first Portland Mardi Gras Ball Portland Oregon's Mardi Gras Ball the Saturday before Mardi Gras.

 The Ball is now in its fourth year.
 Krewe activities have grown to include a Mardi Gras Day parade on Mississippi Avenue, a float entry in the annual Rose Festival Starlight Parade and second line parades at the Safeway Waterfront Blues Festival.

-Pennsylvania

-Philadelphia

-There is an unofficial celebration of Mardi Gras on South Street every year.
-There is a noticeable police presence because of widespread drunkenness and looting that occurred among some of the younger participants in 2001.
-Local restaurants include New Orleans' themes, such as Fat Tuesday's, Les Bon Temps, and Nola's.